cgloeckner/racods-lair/README.md

 # Game Data fo Racod's Lair

 This repository (will) contain the major game mod data for [Racod's Lair](http://www.indiedb.com/games/racods-lair/).
 More information can be found in the [SFML forum](http://en.sfml-dev.org/forums/index.php?topic=16367.0) and at [Spieleprogrammierer.de](https://www.spieleprogrammierer.de/12-projektvorstellungen-und-stellenangebote/23552-racod-s-lair-ein-coop-dungeoncrawler).
-You can follow [Racod's Lair on Twitter](https://twitter.com/racodslair).
+You can follow Racod's Lair on [Twitter](http://www.twitter.com/racodslair) and [Facebook](http://www.facebook.com/racodslair).

 ## Licence